Rosuav/ThirdSquare/README.md

 Instead of direct funds and access to funds, we could register unique travel credits (preferably with some cool marketable name).
-Travel would require one credit per zone touched per day, halved (rounded up) if all travel in that day is within a two-hour period.
+Travel would require one credit per zone touched per day, halved (rounded up) if all travel in that day is within the off-peak hours.
 Instead of duration tickets, we could offer price breaks that encourage bulk purchase of credits; for instance, normal rate might be two dollars per credit, but you can buy 55 credits for $100 (10% bonus!) or 750 credits for $1000 (50% bonus, wow!).